Rayonier/rSVS/README.md

 This rSVS package provides an interface to perform Stand Visualization System (SVS, Robert J. McGaughey, USDA Forest Service, PNW Research Station) visualizations from R.

+Please contact Jim McCarter (jim.mccater@rayonier.com) with questions and comments about the rSVS package.

 You can either download the binary package installation file from the dist folder or download the entire repository and build and install local.

 ## Installing binary distribution